Configuring Solace OpenMAMA Bridges

 To maintain the subscription setting, set a value of 1.
 To override the subscription setting and not recover subscription gaps, set a value of 0.
 The default value is 0.

-The credentials that a client will use to authenticate its connection to the message broker are determined by the authentication scheme that is configured for the Session.
+The credentials that a client will use to authenticate its connection to the event broker are determined by the authentication scheme that is configured for the Session.
 The authentication scheme can be one of the following:

 - Basic Authentication